Acupuncture & Oriental Medicine

 Racial-Ethnic Diversity

-At the countrywide level, the racial-ethnic distribution of acupuncture and oriental medicine majors is as follows:
+At the national level, the racial-ethnic distribution of Acupuncture & Oriental Medicine graduates is as follows:

 |---|---|